 |Page tools: Print Page Print All RSS Search this Product|

-The criteria for these categories are based on the Accessibility/Remoteness Index of Australia (ARIA) developed by the Commonwealth Department of Health and Ageing (DoHA) and the National Key Centre for Social Applications of GIS (GISCA).
+Accessibility/Remoteness Index of Australia (ARIA) was developed by the Commonwealth Department of Health and Ageing (DoHA) and the National Key Centre for Social Applications of GIS (GISCA).
 ARIA measures the remoteness of a point based on the physical road distance to the nearest Urban Centre in each of five size classes.
 For more information on how ARIA is defined see Information Paper: ABS Views on Remoteness, 2001 (cat. no. 1244.0) and Information Paper: Outcomes of ABS Views on Remoteness Consultation, Australia, Jun 2001 (cat. no. 1244.0.00.001).
 Also refer to Census Geography Paper 03/01 - ASGC Remoteness Classification - Purpose and Use, available from the ABS web site.

-In addition to this, the AHS Survey contains a Core dataset, which is produced from question set that are common to both NHS and NNPAS.
-See Australian Health Survey Core dataset for details.
+In addition to this, the AHS Survey contains a Core dataset, which is produced from questions that are common to both the NHS and NNPAS.
+See Australian Health Survey Core Dataset for details.

 The AHS Core Dataset is produced from the question sets that are common to both NHS and NNPAS.
 The questions set include the following topics: